dvarrel/XCTRACK_vario/README.md

 ### Known issues

 #### The arduino seems bricked
 You may have connected the SCL/SDA ports wrong.

+If you can't upload to your arduino:

+1) Disconnect it from the computer

+1) Press and hold the reset button

+1) Plug it back (don't release the reset)

-If you can't upload to your arduino, disconnect it from the computer, press and hold the reset button, plug it back (don't release the reset), and click upload: when the IDE says that is uploading (after compiling ends) release the reset button.
+1) Click upload (don't release the reset)

+1) When the IDE says that is uploading (after compiling ends) release the reset button

 #### Can't upload
 Assuming you are using a nano, you may have an older bootloader version.

 Change the processor to "ATmega328P (Old Bootloader)"

 ![img.png](img/old-bootloader.png)